 Rent Some Gear

 A common misconception is that you need thousands of dollars of gear to get into backcountry skiing or snowboarding.
 While the gear can be expensive, the most important first step is getting the knowledge.
-You can easily sign up for an avalanche class, then rent some gear, and decide what type of equipment suites you and your needs best.
+You can easily sign up for an avalanche class, then rent some gear, and decide what type of equipment suits you and your needs best.
 Each year there are more and more backcountry specific skis, bindings and boots making it more and more difficult to find the one set quiver, so try them all out!
 Some shops will even let you apply the cost of your rental to a future purchase if you decide to pull the trigger.
 There’s currently a promotional deal at Tahoe Sports Hub where, with the purchase of $1000 of backcountry gear they offer “an introduction to the equipment, backcountry touring basics, and the importance of avalanche awareness and education” class through a partnership with Alpenglow Expeditions.

 Learn Local Hotspots